ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 an application that uses the `_changes` feed must be ['idempotent'](http://www.eaipatterns.com/IdempotentReceiver.html){: new_window}{: external}.
-Idempotency means that the application must be able safely to receive the same data multiple times, and potentially if a different order for repeated requests.
+Idempotency means that the application must be able safely to receive the same data multiple times, and potentially in a different order for repeated requests.

 ## Checkpoints
 {: #checkpoints}